 Sean: Taking advantage of the RRSP Homebuyers’ Plan is a good idea as long as you follow the rules.
 The tax refund you get from the government for contributing to your RRSP makes saving for a down payment a lot easier.
 Just make sure you repay the money according to the rules, starting in the second year, otherwise, you’ll lose the RRSP contribution room and face a hefty tax bill.

 If you’re not a first-time homebuyer, your next best bet is the Tax-Free Savings Account (TFSA).
-Although you won’t get a tax refund for contributing to your TFSA, your money grows tax-free inside.
+Although you won’t get a tax refund for contributing to your TFSA, your money grows tax-free inside and isn’t subject to normal income tax or even capital gains tax upon withdrawal.

 If you could offer one piece of advice to someone wanting to get into the real estate market, what would it be?